milerepeatcc-source/Iran-War-Cost-Tracker/README.md

 The code, UI design, and mathematical scripting for this project were generated collaboratively using **Google's Gemini** Large Language Model.
 The AI was prompted to structure the math, write the vanilla HTML/CSS/JS, and design the responsive layout based on publicly available ticker methodologies.

-## ⚠️ Disclaimer
+## ⚠️ Disclaimer & Privacy Policy

-This tool is for **educational and informational purposes only**.
+* **Methodology:** This tool is for educational and informational purposes only.
 The figures presented are estimates based on macroeconomic models, historical federal budget ratios, and estimated bracket scaling.
 It does not represent exact financial advice or exact IRS tax routing.
+* **Privacy:** This tool is completely anonymous.
+We track general, anonymized usage trends to see how the tool is performing, but we **do not collect your IP address or personal identity**.
+All income inputs are rounded into broad statistical brackets (e.g., "$50k - $75k") before being logged.